Menu

 Instant-print camera design

 Modern instant-print cameras come in two basic designs.
-One type of instant camera builds on the original Polaroid® design, making use of film that turns into the print.
-The other design relies on ZINK technology.
+One type builds on the original Polaroid design, using film that turns into print.
+The other relies on Zink technology.

 Film